realnc/dosbox-core/README.md

   - Using [BASSMIDI](https://www.un4seen.com), a MIDI software synthesizer that supports SF2/SFZ soundfonts.

+* Experimental 3dfx Voodoo/Voodoo2 support.
+  This is based on a [patch by kekko](https://www.vogons.org/viewtopic.php?t=41853), which in turn is based on MAME code.
+Currently, only software-based emulation is provided and as a result it is very slow.
+Most games will probably not be able to run at full speed yet.

 * Other general, under-the-hood improvements and bugfixes.

 DOSBox-core was originally based on the https://github.com/libretro/dosbox-svn